accelazh/accelazh.github.io/_posts/2020-11-16-Recent-Paper-Article-Readings.md

                         1. must work with MVCC DB
                             1. so that, update an tuple "in-place" is done by delete+insert. the old value is never lost
                         2. must work with group commit
                             1. so that, timestamp Cp and Cd.
-Before Cp are all commited.
+Before Cp are all committed.
                                Within Cp and Cd are dirty, which should be forgotten during failure restart
                             2. DB must determine visibility of tuples within Cp and Cd.
                                Garbage Collection cleans up dirty tuples, thus shrink Cp and Cd gap